QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 A common theme in MTOI teaching is that "Mainstream Christianity" is paganism in disguise.
 You are often taught that the Emperor Constantine (4th Century) hijacked the true faith, mixed it with Roman religious culture, and institutionalized a shift away from Sabbath toward Sunday.

-You are taught that Sunday gathering is a pagan ritual established by Rome in 321 AD.
-The Historical Data does not match this timeline.
-We have early evidence that Christians were gathering on the first day of the week long before Constantine was born.
+You are taught that Sunday gathering is a pagan ritual started by Rome in 321 AD.
+History does not support that.
+We have early evidence that Christians were already gathering on the first day of the week long before Constantine was born.

 - New Testament Evidence (1st Century):